-The company has a no-logging policy that states they do not collect data from your connection which includes incoming and outgoing IP addresses, browser history, bandwidth, session information, connection timestamps, network traffic.
-The only information SurfShark will keep is your email address and billing information.
+SurfShark promises a strict no-logging policy that states the company does not collect data from your connection, such as incoming and outgoing IP addresses, browser history, bandwidth, session information, connection timestamps, network traffic.
+The only information the company may have is your email address and billing information.

-Surfshark does collect information regarding their app performance, however, all that information is completely anonymous.
-The service will only know that a malfunction occurred for a user and there is no way to trace that bug to a specific account.
+However, this VPN service does collect some information regarding their app performance.
+In any case, all data recorded are completely anonymous.
+The service only knows that a malfunction occurred for a user but will not be possible for the company to trace that bug to a specific account.

-Without a doubt, this is one of the most secure VPN available in the industry.
-This provider offers an unbreakable AES 256-bit encryption to keep you safe and secure.
-It features a CleanWeb function that ensures you can access the internet with no ads, trackers, nor malware.
+The amount of effort and seriousness SurfShark puts into protecting your privacy is what makes this company one of the most secure VPN available for you.
+In addition to their unbreakable AES 256-bit encryption to keep you safe and secure, the service provider even features a CleanWeb function that ensures you can access the internet with no ads, trackers, nor malware.

-Their user-friendly app sports a new versatile design that makes it extremely easy to navigate.
-Everything is snappy and the options are conveniently kept in easy-to-find locations for a user-friendly experience.
+SurfShark’s sports a user-friendly app with a brand-new design that is super easy to navigate.
+All the options and functions are kept in convenient and easy-to-find places for a friendly user experience.

-SurfShark offers one of the most affordable VPN plans out there.
-In fact, the service provider offers three different package plans at amazing discounts.
-With their extensive 30-day money-back guarantee offer, you will be able to get a complete refund if you do end up not satisfied with its service.
+Finally, SurfShark offers users with one of the most affordable VPN plans out there.
+In fact, the service provider offers three different package plans that are frequently accompanied by amazing discounts.
+With their extensive 30-day money-back guarantee offer, it is very difficult to find a reason not to give this company a try.

 - Unlimited device connection